Bonnet2B1/so_long/readme.md

 	make    # compile the game
 	./so_long map.ber    # play the game with the map (here map.ber)

+You can move the player (the blue square) with W,A,S,D keys.

 ## How to uninstall so_long